Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/README.md

 ```
 make decode ARGS="KEYWORD_1 KEYWORD_2 CIPHERTEXT"
 ```
+Note that the `CIPHERTEXT` has to be formatted with the separating spaces the encoding algorithm automatically adds.

 [^1]: A quick explanation: Vincent's last name, D'Angelo, is the first name of a short[er] NBA point guard named D'Angelo Russell.
 Lana's last name, Jha, is the first name of a short[er] NBA point guard named J(h)a Morant.